 The Other 2/3

-When I was in D.C. for Blog It Home, we were reminded over and over again that 2/3 of our work as a Peace Corps Volunteer is just sharing culture: share America with your host country (Goal 2) and share your host country with America (Goal 3).
+When I was in D.C. for Blog It Home, we were reminded over and over again that 2/3 of our work as a Peace Corps Volunteer is just to share culture: share America with your host country (Goal 2) and share your host country with America (Goal 3).

-When you get to site and people don’t know why you’re there or – let’s be real here – you don’t know why you’re there, just remember that the work-work is really only 1/3 of your purpose.
+When you get to site and people don’t know why you’re there or – let’s be real here – you’re not exactly clear on why you’re there, just remember that the work-work is really only 1/3 of your purpose.
 You’d still be a successful volunteer if all you did was introduce your host family to pumpkin pie or the Kardashians.
 Or memes.
-So many memes.